 3. Write an eye-catching bio

 You can only include 160 characters in your Twitter bio, so make them count.
 Your bio should briefly describe what your brand does in your brand voice.
 It also should mention your brand hashtags if you have any.
-In some cases, it's a good idea to specify what you tweet about: industry news, your own products, your business story, and so on.
+In some cases, it's a good idea to specify what you tweet about: industry news, your own products, your business story, even cases from your customers if they give consent to share details, and so on.

 You can include calls to action like follow us, click the link in bio to learn more, or join our community in the bio.
 This helps with increasing our Twitter engagement and conversions.